Azure/bicep-types-az/generated/keyvault/microsoft.keyvault/2021-11-01-preview/types.md

 ## Action
 ### Properties
 * **type**: 'Notify' | 'Rotate': The type of the action.
 The value should be compared case-insensitively.

+## CheckNameAvailabilityResult
+### Properties
+* **message**: string (ReadOnly): An error message explaining the Reason value in more detail.
+* **nameAvailable**: bool (ReadOnly): A boolean value that indicates whether the name is available for you to use.
+If true, the name is available.
+If false, the name has already been taken or is invalid and cannot be used.
+* **reason**: 'AccountNameInvalid' | 'AlreadyExists' (ReadOnly): The reason that a vault name could not be used.
+The Reason element is only returned if NameAvailable is false.

 ## IPRule
 ### Properties